 Harold Baines was on the Hall of Fame ballot for five years, never receiving as many as 50 votes.
 When he dipped below five percent in 2011, he fell off the ballot.
-Seems like the baseball writers never felt he was worthy?
-But what if things had happened a little differently?
+Clearly, not enough baseball writers felt he was worthy.
+But what if his career had unfolded a little differently?

 Could those two labor disputes have caused Baines the hits he needed to get to 3,000?

-If Baines has 3,000 hits on his ledger when he debuts on the Hall of Fame ballot in 2007, does he garner more support?
+If Baines has 3,000 hits on his ledger when he debuts on the Hall of Fame ballot in 2007, does he garner enough support to be elected?

 It would be hard for the voters to ignore a player with 3,000 hits.
-Entering 2017 there have been 30 players who have reached the 3,000-hit mark, and all but five of them are in the Hall of Fame.
-Pete Rose, who was ruled ineligible for the HOF due to gambling on the game, is one of them.
+Entering 2019 there have been 31 players who have reached the 3,000-hit mark, and all but six of them are in the Hall of Fame.
+Pete Rose, who was ruled ineligible for the HOF due to his lifetime suspension from Major League Baseball for gambling, is one of them.
 Another is Rafael Palmeiro, who tarnished his image by lying about his use of performance-enhancing drugs.
-The other three are Derek Jeter, Alex Rodriguez, and Ichiro Suzuki, none of whom are eligible yet.
+The other four are Derek Jeter, Alex Rodriguez, Ichiro Suzuki, and Adrian Beltre, none of whom are eligible yet.

-Baines finished with 2,866 hits, putting him 45th on the all-time list, behind the 30 members of the 3,000-hit club and 14 others.
+Baines finished with 2,866 hits, putting him 46th on the all-time list, behind the 31 members of the 3,000-hit club and 14 others.
 Those 14 got somewhere between 2,873 (Babe Ruth) and 2,987 hits (Wahoo Sam Crawford).
 Both of those players are in the Hall of Fame, and so are 11 of the other 12 who sit just below 3,000 hits.
-Only Barry Bonds (2,935 hits) is not yet in the Hall, for obvious reasons.
+Only Barry Bonds (2,935 hits) is not yet in the Hall, though his candidacy is gaining steam.

 In 1981, Baines was in his second season in the majors.
 The previous year at the age of 21 he was a much-ballyhooed rookie, having been scouted personally by White Sox owner Bill Veeck.
 Baines played in 141 games as a rookie right fielder.
 He had a “perfect swing,” a left-handed stroke so beautiful it was compared to that of Ted Williams.
 He looked like a future star.

 Baines started the ’81 season slowly: on May 1st he was hitting below .200 and had fallen to seventh in the Sox lineup.
-His bat heated up as the weather warmed, and then in mid-June the season was halted by the players’ strike.
+His bat heated up as the weather warmed but in mid-June the season was halted by the players’ strike.
 The game was put on hold for two months.
 Baines and the White Sox lost 56 games on the schedule.
 Given his pace that season, that probably cost Harold 50 hits.

 Fast forward to 1994 and Baines is a 35-year old designated hitter for the Orioles.
 On August 11th the players walked out and never came back.
 Baines had been having a good season, hitting nearly .300 with 16 home runs.
 Baltimore’s Camden Yards was a perfect fit for his swing.
 In three stints with the O’s, Baines hit .312 with a .520 slugging percentage in Camden Yards.
 The reason Baltimore kept reacquiring the veteran slugger was because he could rake in their park.
 But his ’94 season was aborted.